Skip to contents

 Details

-Bounding boxes can be located using different online tools, as Bounding Box Tool.
+Bounding boxes can be located using online tools such as https://boundingbox.klokantech.com/.

 See https://nominatim.org/release-docs/latest/api/Search/ for additional parameters to be passed to custom_query.